 Weather in Amsterdam is unpredictable at any time of year, so you should be prepared for rain no matter what time of year you visit.

 The cheapest time to visit Amsterdam is during the off-season, from late October to early March (except during the festive season: Amsterdam in December is fun and very popular).

 The Summer during the European school holidays in July and August is the most popular time to visit Amsterdam.
-Prices will be higher and queues at Amsterdam tourist attractions and restaurants will longer.
+Prices will be higher and queues at Amsterdam tourist attractions and restaurants will be longer.

 Tulip season from mid-March to early May is another popular time to visit Amsterdam when prices will be higher.